shani8108/GameOfLife/README.md

 choose the number of living cells at the starting point, set the walls alive by pressing 1 or 0 to prevent
 And you can watch the game with pleasure !!!
+Once the game recognizes that it has reached a static state or the board is emptied then the game announces game over